Tell us a little about your business?

 In the recent months, I have expanded further as the first practice in Sunderland to offer vitamin infusion to support declining hormones, build immunity and as a recovery intervention for athletes.

-What is the most rewarding aspect of running a business in the region?
-And the challenges?
+What is the most rewarding aspect of running an independent business in the region?

 In a post-COVID world, how have you adapted your working practices?

 I have gradually and carefully adapted my practice, first and foremost by listening to government guidelines, e.g. regarding limiting numbers of Patients in the Clinic.
 My Patients supported me from the beginning of lockdown, as I have expanded my online support system.

 I have often feared that from an outside point of view, having a multi-passionate approach to ageing may have looked chaotic… However being self-employed during this pandemic, such diversification within my business has ultimately saved me.